code-423n4/2022-12-forgeries-findings/data/kuldeep-Q.md

 ## Mitigation
 Remove both conditions on the `_requestRoll` method at least for now as they serve no purpose.
 When all tests are run after removing these conditions, still all test cases are successful with some less gas usage.

+# Low/Non-critical 2
+As per the requirement, recoverTimeLock needs to be at least 1 week.
+Although logic forces it to be more than 1 week always.

+## Explanation
+This condition check [here](https://github.com/code-423n4/2022-12-forgeries/blob/main/src/VRFNFTRandomDraw.sol#L90) will revert if the `recoverTimelock` value is 1 week exactly due to `less than` in the check.

+## Mitigation
+The condition should be updated as `_settings.recoverTimelock <= block.timestamp + WEEK_IN_SECONDS` to allow users to set recoverTimelock exactly 1 week.

 # Informational 1
 Typo [here](https://github.com/code-423n4/2022-12-forgeries/blob/main/src/VRFNFTRandomDraw.sol#L294).
 It should be `winner` instead of `winter`.